 The first qualification step: you must use either your company’s 401k plan (if offered) or a Solo 401k plan if self-employed.
 Not only do you need to use these accounts to qualify for a Mega Backdoor Roth, but you must also max out employee contributions to these accounts and the employer contributions (if any).

-Suppose you don’t contribute the $22,500 maximum (for 2023) yearly employee contribution to your 401k.
-In that case, you will not be able to take advantage of the Mega Backdoor strategy by contributing the employer limit of $43,500 with your after-tax dollars.
+Suppose you don’t contribute the maximum yearly employee contribution to your 401k.
+In that case, you will not be able to take advantage of the Mega Backdoor strategy by contributing the employer limit with your after-tax dollars.

 Last but certainly not least, you need the excess capital to invest in a Roth IRA.